-While the patella is unique amongst sesamoid bones, others like the hallux sesamoids can present with a varied blood supply.
+While the patella is unique among sesamoid bones, others, like the hallux sesamoids, can present with a varied blood supply.
 A study of 29 dissected human feet was analyzed, showing the medial plantar artery branching into the digital plantar arteries of the hallux before giving rise to the sesamoid arteries.
 The study concluded that the number of sesamoid arteries to the bone increased with increasing sesamoid bone size between different-sized feet.
 This variation in anatomy proves critical in evaluating anomalies between different people and further understanding potential avascular necrosis in sesamoid bones.

-Other vasculature of sesamoid bones includes the palmar metacarpal arteries that arise from the deep palmar arch supplying the first metacarpal and second metacarpal.
+Other vasculature of sesamoid bones includes the palmar metacarpal arteries that arise from the deep palmar arch supplying the first and second metacarpals.
 The pisiform receives its blood supply from the ulnar artery.
-The lenticular process of the incus is supplied by the ossicular branch of the anterior tympanic artery.
+The ossicular branch of the anterior tympanic artery supplies the lenticular process of the incus.
 In addition, the fabella receives its blood supply primarily from the articular external branches of the popliteal artery.
 Similarly, the cyamella receives its arterial supply from the medial inferior genicular branch of the popliteal artery.
 Most often, the os peroneum receives its blood supply from the peroneal artery and anterior tibial artery.

-Others sesamoid bones like the hallux sesamoid receive their innervation from the plantar digital nerves.
+Other sesamoid bones, like the hallux sesamoid, receive innervation from the plantar digital nerves.
 The proximity of nerves to sesamoid bones can create clinical complications.
 The pisiform is unique in that it also forms the Guyon canal, allowing the ulnar nerve to course through.
 Any fracture to the pisiform bone is associated with ulnar nerve compression and complications.
 Similarly, a case of os peroneum fracture has been shown to cause sural nerve entrapment.

 The presence of the fabella bone near the gastrocnemius can lead to the common fibular nerve palsy, requiring a potential fabellectomy if symptoms persist despite conservative management.
-Other sesamoid bones like the cyamella exist as rare cases, and their innervation has yet to be fully explored.
+Other sesamoid bones like the cyamella are rare, and their innervation has yet to be fully explored.

-Whereas bones are normally connected at joints, sesamoid bones are unique because they are not connected to other bones.
-They are found within muscles and are often connected through tendons.
-The patella's function and relation to the other muscles have been well studied and form the basis of discussion of sesamoid bones with muscle groups.
+Whereas bones are typically connected at joints, sesamoid bones are unique because they are not connected to other bones.
+Instead, they are found within muscles and are often connected through tendons.
+The patella's function and relation to the other muscles have been well studied and form the basis for discussing sesamoid bones with muscle groups.

 The patella's unique position in the lower extremities allows it to act as a pivot point, allowing the quadriceps to bear increased loads with decreased friction.
 Serving as a unique connection between the quadriceps tendon and the patellar ligament, the patella allows for flexion to the extension of the lower extremities.
-The quadriceps tendon can bear increased maximal forces many times the bodyweight of an average human.
+The quadriceps tendon can bear increased maximal forces many times the body weight of an average human.
 This flexed position requires more of the linking function.
-As the knee continues to proceed from flexion to extension, the patella allows a shift of load-bearing to the patellofemoral and tendo-femoral connections.
-Proceeding to full extension of the knee, the patella exists as the only extensor to contact the femur, creating a biomechanical advantage similar to a pulley.
+As the knee proceeds from flexion to extension, the patella shifts load-bearing to the patellofemoral and tendo-femoral connections.
+Proceeding to full extension of the knee, the patella is the only extensor to contact the femur, creating a biomechanical advantage similar to a pulley.

-Even within the hand, there is a variety in sesamoid bone development between individuals.
-Two sesamoid bones were seen at the thumb metacarpophalangeal (MCP) joints but variation in shape and fusion lines of the sesamoid bones were seen in 30% of the individuals studied.
+Even within the hand, there is variety in sesamoid bone development between individuals.
+Two sesamoid bones were seen at the thumb metacarpophalangeal (MCP) joints, but variations in the shape and fusion lines of the sesamoid bones were seen in 30% of the individuals studied.
 The thumb MCP joints consistently showed two sesamoid bones compared to the joints of the other fingers.
 Similarly, 60% of individuals had an index finger MCP sesamoid bone, and 59% had the 5th finger MCP sesamoid bone present.
-Sesamoid bones vary in humans through their presence, number, size, and shape with both external and internal contributing factors.
+Sesamoid bones vary in humans through their presence, number, size, and shape, with both external and internal contributing factors.

-It is important to be aware of anatomical variations of sesamoid bones when performing surgeries.
+When performing surgeries, it is important to be aware of anatomical variations of sesamoid bones.
 While surgeries involving the patella, such as total knee arthroplasty, are commonplace, medical imaging plays a critical role in the pre-operative evaluation, surgical technique, and postoperative follow-up.

 Sesamoid excision has been studied in athletes with a sesamoid bone injury and whether an athlete's ability was affected because of this.
-The study showed that about 80% of athletes who underwent a sesamoidectomy were able to return to sports by five months.
+The study showed that about 80% of athletes who underwent a sesamoidectomy could return to sports in five months.